 This kind of fixing is also very versatile in order to assembly the product into the new Protective Stands mechanical armor.

 The ST-5093 is a 4 mm thickness sheet metal as well.
-For further informations refer to paragraph 14.1.1.
+For further details and recommended mounting positions see also paragraph 14.3.

 4.4.
 Vibration dampers